wiebkehahn/wiebkehahn.com/index.markdown

 ### About

-Wiebke (1987) is an art theorist and curator based in Berlin and Bielefeld.
-She holds a B.A. in Art History (Universität Leipzig) and two M.A.’s in Contemporary Art Theory (Goldsmiths College, University of London) and Culture Management and Culture Tourism (Europa-Universität Viadrina, Frankfurt (Oder)).
-She is currently completing her Ph.D. at Freie Universität, Berlin, which explores the materiality and political aesthetic of interventionist art practices in the public sphere.
-Further research interests focus on artistic utopias and spaces of remembrance, immersion and transcultural dynamics in modern society.
-At the moment, she is a curator at Museum Marta Herford.
+Wiebke Hahn (1987) is an independent art theorist and curator based in Berlin.
+She studied in Leipzig, Frankfurt (Oder), London and Berlin, where she wrote her doctoral thesis on the materiality and political aesthetic of interventionist art practices in the public sphere (status: doctor designatus).
+Further research interests focus on artistic utopias, spaces of remembrance, a renewed understanding of sculpture and transcultural dynamics in modern society.
+In the past, she has curated several projects with a focus on current interdisciplinary discourses in Berlin, London, and Herford, often playing with experimental formats.

+I am always up for exchange and collaborations, simply get in touch [via e-mail](mailto:wiebke.hahn.wh@gmail.com).

 <br />
 <br />